 Vana – forest

-Vart – to turn (cognate with -vert, introvert, pervert, etc.) Turn like going through life cycles.
-See vriti (fem noun, turning)
+Vart – to turn (cognate with the suffix -vert, introvert, pervert, etc.) Turn like going through life cycles.
+See vriti (feminine noun, turning)

 Vibhuti – conducting majesty, triquandrantal, BS 2